LIST OF PLACES:I–Z

 -

-Two Phoenician cities on the Mediterranean coast
+Two ancient Phoenician cities on the Mediterranean coast

 Wikipedia (Tyre/Sidon) | Bible Dictionary (Tyre/Sidon) | Bible Maps | Google Maps